nicknisi/nicknisi.com/src/content/posts/coding-with-my-eyes-wide-shut.md

 The PRs it generated for [Ruby](https://github.com/workos/workos-ruby/pull/373) and [PHP](https://github.com/workos/workos-php/pull/284) weren't perfect.
 But they worked.
 Somewhat.
 Changes in one SDK triggered matching changes in others.

 That night in my hotel room, I couldn't sleep.
-What had taken us two hours would have been days of careful coding for me before.
+What had taken us two hours would have been days of careful coding before.
 If AI could do this now, what would it do in six months?
 A year?
 I'd spent fifteen years perfecting my craft, and suddenly I was wondering if those skills were becoming obsolete.
 The ground beneath my career felt unstable.
 Was I witnessing the beginning of the end for traditional programming?
 The thought was terrifying.

 ## MCP Night Perspective